myin142/java-learn/aws-developer/README.md

  - **VisibilityTimeout**: invisible for others until processed, max 12h (default 30s)
  - Long Polling: wait until message available or timeout (max 20s)
  - Short Polling: return immediately if empty
+ - In most cases use Long Polling over Short Polling
+    - To receive message as soon as available
+    - To reduce number of empty ReceiveMessageResponse
+    - Higher performance at reduced cost in majority of use cases
  - Standard Queues
     - nearly unlimited tx/s
     - at least once